mlflow/mlflow/docs/source/models.rst

 How To Log Models With Signatures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To include signature with your model, pass :py:class:`signature object
+To include a signature with your model, pass :py:class:`signature object
 <mlflow.models.ModelSignature>` as an argument to the appropriate log_model call, e.g.
 :py:func:`sklearn.log_model() <mlflow.sklearn.log_model>`.
 The model signature object can be created
 by hand or :py:func:`inferred <mlflow.models.infer_signature>` from datasets with valid model input